sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Method

 with \(\odot\) the component-wise multiplication sign.
 For simplicity, in the formulation above and the ones that follow scores are calculated for a single class, therefore the sum is implicitly over all examples \(\sum_i\).
-This is useful for the binary classification problem but also for the multilabel problem, when micro metrics are calculated (i.e. metric for each class which is then averaged over all classes).
+This applies to the binary classification problem but also to our multilabel setting, when micro metrics are calculated (i.e., compute the metric value for each class, and then averaged over all classes).
 In the multilabel setting $\mathbf{y}$ can be substituted by $\mathbf{y}^j$ for each class $j$.
-Note that vectors could be trivially substituted by matrices ($\mathbf{Y}$) in the following expressions to obtain the macro formulation.
-Given the four confusion matrix quadrants, we can generate further metrics like precision and recall (see Table 1 in appendix).
+Note that vectors could be trivially substituted by matrices ($\mathbf{Y}$) in Eq.~\ref{eq:conf} to obtain the macro formulation.
+Given the four confusion matrix quadrants, we can generate further metrics like precision and recall (see Table \ref{tab:confusion-matrix} in Appendix~\ref{sec:evalMetrics}).
 However, none of these metrics are decomposable due to the hard thresholding, which is, in effect, a step function (see Figure \ref{fig:sigmoid}).

-Next, we define desirable properties for decomposable thresholding, unbounded confusion matrix entries and a sigmoid transformation that renders confusion matrix entries decomposable.
+Next, we define desirable properties for decomposable thresholding, unbounded confusion matrix entries, and a sigmoid transformation that renders confusion matrix entries decomposable.
 Finally, we focus on a smooth F1 score.